matusoff/Scrapping_twitter_Sentiment_Analysis/README.md

 Train Doc2Vec and svm models.

+Use XGBoost with Word2Vec model.

 Using Logistic Regression to fit the data and obtain different scores for predicted data.

-Using XGBoost with Word2Vec model.